 Shopping for a clothes washer these days can be somewhat confusing as the manufacturers incorporate new technologies to conserve water and save energy.
 It's hard to argue against saving energy, whether it be fuel for our homes and cars, or simply saving electricity by changing our lighting to more efficient fixtures.
-New technology in laundry equipment has enabled us to save on water, electricity, gas and even soaps (thanks to concentrated HE laundry detergent), while taking better care of our laundry.
+New technology in laundry equipment has enabled us to save on water, electricity, gas, and even soaps (thanks to concentrated HE laundry detergent), while taking better care of our clothes.
 There's just a bit of a learning curve you have to deal with!

 There are many factors to consider as you research new washing machines.
 In this article, we will discuss the differences in washing machine technology comparing top loading vs front loading models - check out our washing machine buying guide for even more great information.

 Table of Contents

 Chances are that at some point in life you've had, or currently have, a top loading washer.
 It was the go-to option for most families for many years.
 There are now two variations of the top load washer: traditional top load washers with a pole agitator in the middle of the tub, and high efficiency top load washers with a low-profile impeller.

 In traditional top loaders, the agitator pulls the laundry down beneath the water level and forces it up the side of the tub to circulate throughout the cycle.
 The average machine uses 28-44 gallons of water per use depending on the cycle and options that you choose, such as extra rinses and water level settings.
 These washers generally have capacities of 3-3.5 cubic feet on average (exceptions can be found in our reviews of the 3 Largest Agitator Top Load Washers).
 Very few manufacturers continue to use this design.
 You can find traditional top load agitator washers from a select few brands, and they tend to be budget offerings with limited features - Speed Queen washers being the exception.